kuri54/Patch-and-label/README.md

      #### We would like to make it easier, but can't find the time to do so!
 6. Change `volumes:` in docker-compose.yml to match your environment.
-7. `docker-compose up --build`
-8. `python image-sorter2_script.py` (in container)
+7-1.
+When first activated `docker-compose up --build` 7-2.
+When starting up for the second time or later `docker-compose up`
-9. Select the folder you want to labeling from the launched window.
+8. Select the folder you want to labeling from the launched window.

+If an error occurs, check the following
+1. Is XQuartz running?
+2. Is the `volumes:` setting in docker-compos.yml correct?